Taimoor0217/celebirthday/readme.md

 ## Attributions
+(Any missing attribution will be duly entertained and added)
-- Most of the assets ( images, vectors and gifs have been taken from https://www.vecteezy.com/.
-Any mis-attribution will be duly entertained and modified
+- Most of the assets ( images, vectors and gifs have been taken from https://www.vecteezy.com/
 - CSS cake animation from https://codepen.io/JensJ/pen/MzZrbw